kantieno/Samples/README.md

 http://www.stencyl.com/game/play/36672
 # Club Project:
-This is a project for VIdeo Game Development Club that I am currently managing, made in Unity.
+This is a project for Video Game Development Club that I am currently managing, made in Unity.

 https://github.com/kantieno/VGDC_GAME
 # Capstone Project:
-This is an Android application serving as an engaging alarm clock, made in Game Maker.
+This is an Android application I am currently developing which serves as an engaging alarm clock, which is being made in Game Maker.

 https://github.com/kantieno/AlarmClockPets